 Although a bad back may run in your family, your lifestyle may be a larger contributing factor.
 Poor posture, repetitive lifting, and obesity all accelerate the degenerative process.
 Aside from genetics, modification of these habits can preserve the structure of your spine.

-In a recent article by the John Hopkins Arthritis Center, researchers found that every additional pound gained adds four additional pounds of pressure to the spine.
+In a recent article by the Johns Hopkins Arthritis Center, researchers found that every additional pound gained adds four additional pounds of pressure to the spine.

 Think about it.
 Losing ten pounds can offload your spine up to 40 pounds of pressure.

-Another study from the SPINE Journal suggested that proper lifting technique can reduce your risk of back pain by eleven times.
+Another study from the SPINE Journal suggested that proper lifting techniques can reduce your risk of back pain by eleven times.